-Section 5: Tribal Motor Vehicle Information and General Procedures.
+Section 5: Tribal Motor Vehicle Information; Use of Oklahoma Tag Agents a) The Nation and the State agree that each has a significant interest in sharing information relating to the registration of motor vehicles and other vehicles by the Nation and by the State so that (i) the Nation can verify registration information furnished by its citizens when applying for tribal motor vehicle licenses for vehicles previously registered with the State of Oklahoma, and (ii) law enforcement officers and agencies of the State of Oklahoma, other states and other Indian tribes can promptly verify the ownership and the current registration status of automobile and other vehicles bearing motor vehicle or other vehicle license tags issued by the Nation.
+Accordingly, the Nation and the State agree to share such registration information with the State as hereinafter provided.

-- (a) The Nation and the State agree that each has a significant interest in sharing information relating to the registration of Motor Vehicles and other Vehicles by the Nation and by the State so that (i) the Nation can verify registration information furnished by its citizens when applying for tribal motor vehicle licenses for vehicles previously registered with the State, and (ii) law enforcement officers and agencies of the State, other states and other Indian tribes can promptly verify the ownership and the current registration status of Motor Vehicles or other Vehicle license tags issued by the Nation.
-Accordingly, the Nation and the State agree to share such registration information through the Nation's participation in the Oklahoma Law Enforcement Telecommunication System (OLETS), and as further provided herein. - (b) The Nation shall transmit to the Oklahoma Tax Commission (OTC) Motor Vehicle ownership and registration information for each vehicle it registers, which information shall be included in the OTC's motor vehicle information database so that state, local, federal and tribal law enforcement and other governmental agencies may access such information to the same extent and in the same manner that such agencies have access to such information with regard to motor vehicles registered with the OTC, in order to confirm the ownership and currency of registration of each such vehicle with the Nation's Tax Commission.
-The Nation shall transmit the motor vehicle ownership and registration information to the OTC no later than 15 days after the date on which the motor vehicle is registered with the Nation.
-The Nation shall bear any and all costs in providing the information to the OTC. - (c) The parties acknowledge, stipulate and agree that the State shall have no responsibility for issuing certificates of title and registration under the Cherokee Nation Motor Vehicle Code.
-The content, accuracy and maintenance of all records relating to motor vehicle titles and registration issued by the Nation shall be the sole and exclusive responsibility of the Nation. - (d) The Nation shall submit reports in the form and on a schedule to be designated by the OTC to properly account for all funds, regardless of source, received by the Nation pursuant to this Compact.
-Reports shall cover a period from the first day of the month to the fifteenth day of the month and from the sixteenth day of the month to the last day of the month.
-It shall be the responsibility of the Nation to mail or deliver such reports and copies of all documents of all transactions to the OTC within a time period to be established by the State.
+- b) The Nation shall transmit to the Oklahoma Tax Commission (OTC) motor vehicle ownership and registration information for each vehicle it registers, which information shall be included in the OTC's motor vehicle information database so that state, local, federal and tribal law enforcement and other governmental agencies may access such information to the same extent and in the same manner that such agencies have access to such information with regard to motor vehicles registered with the OTC, in order to confirm the ownership and currency of registration of each such vehicle with the Nation's Tax Commission.
+The Nation shall transmit the motor vehicle ownership and registration information to the OTC no later than fifteen (15) days after the date on which the motor vehicle is registered with the Nation, except information for vehicles registered prior to the effective date of this Compact shall be transmitted no later than sixty (60) days after the Compact goes into effect.
+The Nation shall bear any and all costs in providing the information to the OTC. - c) The parties further agree that the Nation may negotiate appropriate agreements with Oklahoma tag agents to process the Nation's motor vehicle registration and licensing documents and transmit information relating to motor vehicles registered by the Nation to the OTC as stated in paragraph (b), above.
+The fees and charges for services performed by any such agents on behalf of the Nation shall be as negotiated by the Nation and the agents and neither the State nor any political subdivision of the State, including the OTC, will bear any responsibility for such fees and charges. - d) Regardless of whether the Nation engages the services of Oklahoma tag agents in transmitting motor vehicle registration and ownership information to the State pursuant to this Compact, the parties acknowledge, stipulate and agree that the State shall have no responsibility for issuing certificates of title and registration under the CN Motor Vehicle Code.
+The content, accuracy and maintenance of all records relating to motor vehicle titles and registration issued by the Nation shall be the sole and exclusive responsibility of the Nation.